AI Image Doesn't Match Your Prompt: Fix It

 1. Subject buried mid-prompt

-Most current models (SDXL, Flux, Midjourney v7, Imagen 3) weight tokens more heavily the earlier they appear.
-If your prompt starts with golden hour, shot on 35mm film, slight motion blur, blonde woman in a red leather jacket..., the model has already locked onto a generic “golden hour film photograph” concept before it reads “blonde woman.”
+Diffusion models (SDXL, FLUX, and Midjourney to a lesser degree) weight tokens more heavily the earlier they appear.
+If your prompt starts with golden hour, shot on 35mm film, slight motion blur, blonde woman in a red leather jacket..., the model has locked onto a generic “golden hour film photograph” concept before it reads “blonde woman.”

 How to spot it: Where does your literal subject appear?
-If after word 10, it is too late.
+If it’s after word 10, it’s too late on the diffusion stack.

 2. Conflicting style modifiers

 Photorealistic, oil painting, hyper-detailed, watercolor, anime — five styles competing.
-The model picks 1-2 winners and discards the rest, or worse, averages them into something incoherent.
+The model picks one or two winners and discards the rest, or averages them into something incoherent.

-How to spot it: List every word in your prompt that describes “how” instead of “what.”
+How to spot it: List every word that describes “how” instead of “what.”
 More than two and you have a fight.

 3. Negatives buried in the positive prompt

 How to spot it: Search your prompt for no, not, without, avoid.
-Any of these in the positive prompt is a problem.
+Any of these in the positive prompt is a risk.

 4. Contradictory attribute combos